dcejagon/Term-Project/README.md

 vertical movement of the Sharpie carriage.

-The small, "r" shaped slots on either side of the main carriage are where the ends of hte belt to move the main carriage are attached.
+The small, "r" shaped slots on either side of the main carriage are where the ends of the belt to move the main carriage are attached.

 ![CAD of main carriage, raised](https://github.com/dcejagon/Term-Project/blob/f340f8d59cd680c3848f8afeec37d6229f56b2f1/SharpieCarriageUp.png)
 CAD model of main carriage in "up" position